 “We can’t talk about the fat body and health issues without talking about equal access to healthcare for all genders and races and unjust food systems,” Mason said.
 “People in marginalized communities don’t enjoy the same access.”

 But confronting internet trolls isn’t the only challenge facing body positivity advocates.
-Mason said that, even in progressive circles, people are “uncomfortable with acknowledging that fat body is anything other than ugly.”
+Even in progressive circles, people are “uncomfortable with acknowledging that fat body is anything other than ugly,” Mason said.

 “Sometimes, people will say, ‘You’re not fat, you’re pretty,’” she added.
 “I’ll tell them, ‘Did I say I wasn’t pretty?’”